OpenJML/openjml.github.io/tutorial/MultipleBehaviors.md

 that is the first behavior --- the ensures postcondition is `true` (which could be omitted entirely), which just states that the method is allowed (but not required) to return normally; the signals postcondition is false, which states that under these preconditions, the method is _not_ allowed to throw an exception.
 * The second behavior is the exceptional case.
 Here one or the other of the argument validation checks fails.
-In this case, the postcondition is `ensures false`, whcih means that the method is _not_ allowed to return normally; the default, omitted, `signals true` clause says that an exception is allowed; the `signals_only` clause says that if there is an exception it must be an `IllegalArgumentException` (the only one listed).
+In this case, the postcondition is `ensures false`, which means that the method is _not_ allowed to return normally; the default, omitted, `signals true` clause says that an exception is allowed; the `signals_only` clause says that if there is an exception it must be an `IllegalArgumentException` (the only one listed).

 We could even separate out two kinds of exceptions:
 ```
 {% include_relative T_MultipleBehaviors4.java %}
 ```
-Now the `signals_only` clause allows the kinds of exceptions, although the specification does not say when each one is thrown.
-We could go to one more level of specification detail to stipulate that the each exception is thrown just when the appropriate argument validation check fails.
+Now the `signals_only` clause allows the two kinds of exceptions, although the specification does not say when each one is thrown.
+We could go to one more level of specification detail to stipulate that each exception is thrown just when the appropriate argument validation check fails.
 Try it as an exercise.
 There is a question though: what if both checks fail?
 Should the specification state which exception is thrown in preference to the other?
 If it does it is constraining the implementation, perhaps overly so.

 ## Specialized behaviors